 According to the AFP survey, over half of the companies surveyed (57%) are using Same-Day ACH payment processing for last minute bills.
 Thirty-eight percent are using it for emergency payroll.

 ACH Same-Day payment processing has its perks for the Accounts Payable department with 24% using Same-Day payments to get the last minute discounts that are available–whether those are deals on goods and services or early bill payment perks.

 Other ACH updates include the ISO 20022 Validator Tool.
 The new tool focuses on improving various parts of the ACH process including correcting errors, downloading updated files, and verifying changes.

 The Progression of Paper-Free Payment Processes

 The accounts payable process has evolved from piles of paper and headaches to a simple, streamlined digital solution.
 Ready to learn more?
 We’re happy to answer any questions or concerns.
-Learn more about how businesses are using ACH payments and payment automation to pay faster, safer, and better than before.
+Learn more about how businesses are using AP automation and bill payment software to pay faster, safer, and better than before.